banjopickin/women_workforce/README.md

 ### Clustering Feature Contribution Matrix

-We need to find out common contribution paths within each target label.
+Next, we need to find out common contribution paths within each target label.
 Using Kmeans to cluster feature contribution matrix is a reasonable approach.
 However, the matrix has 40 columns, so before clustering, PCA is necessary for dimension reduction.

 ![figure 6 pca](imgs/readme_figs/pca.png)

-Figure 6 displays the explained variance ratio for each principle component from feature contribution matrix.
-First three principle components are chosen to transform the matrix, because their cumulated variance can explain over 50% of variance.
+According to the figure above, first three principle components are chosen to transform the matrix, because their cumulated variance can explain over 50% of variance.

 To determine which k for kmeans. a function is written to check kmeans cluster performance.
 It takes a range of Ks and make a for loop.
 In each loop it generates k clusters using kmeans, concatenates cluster id to 'employed' and 'correct' columns to make a new data frame.
 Then group data frame by cluster id, calculate employed rate and correct rate by taking means.
 If the employed rate is higher than 0.7 or lower than 0.3, then we can say this cluster successfully cluster employed or unemployed population, so this cluster yields pure population of interest.If the correct rate is higher than 0.7, we can say this cluster has hight accuracy.
 The clusters with pure population and meantime with high accuracy are ones we want.
-The percentage of good cluster rate for each Kmeans is Calculated and plot against number of K.
+The percentage of good cluster rate for each Kmeans is calculated and plot against number of K.

 ![figure7](imgs/readme_figs/good_rate.png)

-According to Figure 7, Kmeans can cluster target clearly when the K is small than 7.
+According to the figure above, Kmeans can cluster target clearly when the K is small than 7.

 ![figure 8](imgs/readme_figs/sil_K.png)
 ![figure 9](imgs/readme_figs/cluster_plot.png)

-Then we plot average silhoutte score against K (Figure 8), it suggests that it yields the highest silhoutte Score (0.52) when K is 6.
-Figure 9 visualizes silhoutte scores for each cluster generated by Kmeans when K is 6.
-It suggests that all the clusters have considerable proportion above average silhoutte score.
+Then we plot average silhoutte score against K, and it suggests that it yields the highest silhoutte Score (0.52) when K is 6.
 Therefore we set n_cluster at six to conduct Kmeans.

 ![figure 10](imgs/readme_figs/fcdf.png)

 After PCA and Kmeans, each row has a cluster id indicating which cluster it belongs to.
-Employed rate and correct rate are Calculated with cluster and presented as Figure 10.
+Employed rate and correct rate in each cluster are calculated.
 Cluster 1, 2,5 are unemployed groups and Cluster 0,3,4 are the unemployed groups.
 Each cluster displays pure employment status and high accuracy, therefore we can move on to next step.

 ### Cluster study
 Since the feature Contribution matrix shares the same structure as survey data frame, whose rows are the respondents and columns are the survey questions, we can concatenate cluster id to the survey data frame.
 This new survey data set is saved as df_id.